 (1773 - 1777), Moundsville

-A settlers' stockaded blockhouse (first built in 1770) located just north of the present-day railroad station and Grave Creek Indian Mound.
+A settlers' stockaded blockhouse (first built in 1770 or 1771) located just north of the present-day railroad station and Grave Creek Indian Mound.
 After it was abandoned in 1777, after the battle at Fort Henry, it was burned down by Indians.
 In 1784 Tomlinson returned and rebuilt his home.

 Grave Creek Blockhouse

 (1777 - unknown), Moundsville

 A settlers' blockhouse at Grave Creek Flats.
 Possibly the same as Tomlinson's Fort listed above.

 Round Bottom Blockhouse